-After a twenty year gig at Microsoft, George A. Santino has launched yet another fulfilling career-that of smooth crooner of the Great American Songbook.
+After a 20-year gig at Microsoft, George A. Santino has launched yet another fulfilling career: that of smooth crooner of the Great American Songbook.
 According to his website, he has “left the rat race for the Rat Pack.”
-His fine new cd, Come Fly With Me, a collection of standards associated with Frank Sinatra, is available from his website.
+His fine new CD, Come Fly With Me, a collection of standards associated with Frank Sinatra, is available from his website.

 Says the Seattle-based singer: “I think I bring something back that has been missing.
 When Sinatra sang a song he also told a story.
 I think it’s important to understand the song you are singing and get that message across in an entertaining way.
 I think my life of growing up poor…and my physical and financial troubles early in life, allow me to bring a unique perspective to a song.
 When I sing, ‘That’s Life,’ I really know what it means to be knocked down multiple times and, more importantly, what it takes to keep getting up.”